aadilfarhan/Udacity--Assignment-for-Investigation-of-a-Data-Set/README.md

 Second Assignment includes an A/B Test.
 A/B tests are very commonly performed by data analysts and data scientists.
 A particular hypothesis was selected and the validity was checked using, bootstrapping, regressions and functions inbuilt in python

 Third Assignment is all about Data scraping.
 Twitter Archives #WeRateDogs was analysed and certain conclusions and visualisations are made

+Final assignment assess Prosper Loan Data and ifentifies various relations between the Original Loan amount and other parameters such as Borrowers Rate, Effective Yield etc.